 Ways to Keep Your Home

 If you can’t afford to make payments right now, as a first step, you can ask your mortgage company for a forbearance.
-A forbearance is a short-term option that can reduce or suspend your regular monthly mortgage payments for just a while.You will still need to repay the missed payments, but the goal is to give you some breathing room, with the possibility of qualifying for a long-term solution for keeping your home at the end of the forbearance.
+A forbearance is a short-term option that can reduce or suspend your regular monthly mortgage payments for just a while.
+You will still need to repay the missed payments, but the goal is to give you some breathing room, with the possibility of qualifying for a long-term solution for keeping your home at the end of the forbearance.
+Some mortgage servicers have a requirement that you must request a forbearance before you get too far behind on payments.
+If you are interested in a forbearance, you should contact your mortgage servicer as soon as possible.

-The rest of this document focuses on long-term options for keeping your home, if you can afford to make regular monthly payments.You may have other, additional options too.
+The rest of this guide focuses on long-term options for keeping your home.
+You should consider these options if you can afford to make regular monthly payments toward a mortgage.
+You may have other, additional options too.
 Talk with a housing counselor or lawyer for information about your specific situation.

-Long-term Options for Keeping Your Home
+Long-Term Options for Keeping Your Home

 OptionWho is this option for?What does this option do?

-For more information and help understanding your options, please contact Legal Aid DC at (202) 628-1161 or at https://www.legalaiddc.org/online-intake/.
+For more information and help understanding your options, please contact Legal Aid at (202) 628-1161 or visit legalaiddc.org/help

 Option A: Loan Modification